 Human Liver Cell Expansion in a Porcine Model

-Statistics from the American Liver Foundation show that hepatitis, cirrhosis and hepatocellular carcinoma (HCC) affect 25 million Americans.
+Statistics from the American Liver Foundation show that hepatitis, cirrhosis and hepatocellular carcinoma (HCC) affect more than 30 million Americans.
 Unfortunately, liver disease research lags behind other well-studied, prominent disorders because appropriate animal models do not exist.

-To address the need for a large animal model of HCC arising spontaneously within a background of regenerative nodules and cirrhosis, Dr. Nyberg and colleagues have recently developed the first porcine model of hereditary tyrosinemia type 1 (HT1)1.
+To address the need for a large animal model of HCC arising spontaneously within a background of regenerative nodules and cirrhosis, Dr. Nyberg and colleagues at the Artificial Liver and Liver Transplantation Laboratory have recently developed the first porcine model of hereditary tyrosinemia type 1 (HT1).

 In humans, HT1 results in hepatic failure, cirrhosis and HCC early in childhood and is caused by deficiency in the enzyme fumarylacetoacetate hydrolase (FAH).

-The Fah-null porcine model — created by targeting and disrupting the porcine Fah gene — was phenotypically normal, but had decreased Fah transcriptional and enzymatic activity as compared to wild-type animals.
-Dr. Nyberg and colleagues anticipate using the new model for gene and cell therapy research, particularly for studies related to hepatocyte and bone marrow transplantation.
+The FAH-deficient porcine model — created by targeting and disrupting the porcine FAH gene — is phenotypically normal, but has decreased FAH transcriptional and enzymatic activity as compared with wild-type animals.
+Dr. Nyberg and his team anticipate using the new model for gene and cell therapy research, particularly for studies related to hepatocyte and bone marrow transplantation.

-Alternatively, the group sees the HT1 pigs as an in vivo incubator to grow hepatocytes — liver cells — from humans, something previously done using Fah mutant mice.2 The hepatocytes generated in the mice were fully functioning adult primary hepatocytes able to perform all the necessary functions required in a normal human liver.
+Alternatively, the group sees the HT1 pigs as an in vivo incubator to grow hepatocytes — liver cells — from humans, something previously done using FAH mutant mice.
+The hepatocytes generated in the mice can fully function as adult primary hepatocytes able to perform all the necessary functions required in a normal human liver.